neon-mmd/30-seconds-realworld-app-starter-collections/README.md

 ## What you may reuse pulling this example

 - A fast web service in an extensible port and adapter pattern, using dependency injection
+- Documented sources you can play around and make experimental changes with
 - Multi stage docker file for building minimal images
 - API documentation and manual testing with Swagger UI, Redoc, Rapi
 - Async postgres client storage example